ICHEC/qpcc-tm/material/cards-07.md

   render_markdown_format: myst
 ---

-# Lecture 7: Hardwares for Quantum Computing
+# 7: Hardwares for Quantum Computing

 ```{admonition} Lecture 7
 The flash card below is part of the discussion in the tutorial session of lecture 2.